 Raymond L. McFeetors retired as President and CEO of Great-West Lifeco in 2008, following a distinguished 40-year career and numerous important contributions to the company’s growth and success, including 16 years as President and CEO of Great-West Life.
 He was appointed Chairman of Great-West Lifeco and was elected to the Board of Directors of Power Financial and named Vice-Chairman.
 He retired from Power Financial in 2013 but continued to serve as a director of Great-West Lifeco until 2014.

 John A. Rae is one of Power’s longest-serving officers.
 He joined Power Corporation in 1971 as Executive Assistant to the Chairman and Chief Executive Officer, Paul Desmarais.
-In 1978, Mr. Rae became a Vice-President and in 1991, he assumed the responsibilities of Executive Vice-President, a position he continues to hold.
+In 1978, Mr. Rae became a Vice-President and in 1991, he assumed the responsibilities of Executive Vice-President.
 In 1988, he was elected to Power’s Board of Directors and served as a Director until 2012.
 In addition to his role in the growth of Power Corporation, Mr. Rae has made important contributions to his community and to his country.

 J. Edward Johnson joined the Corporation in 1985 after a number of executive positions in both the private and public sectors.
 He was Senior Vice-President, General Counsel and Secretary until 2012.
 During his tenure, he played a key role in the development of Power, in addition to his role as the Corporation’s spokesperson.
 As Secretary of Power, he guided the Corporation’s governance structure and practices and ensured regulatory compliance during a time when this topic came under increasing public scrutiny.
 He continues to serve the Corporation as a special advisor.